guilhermesena1/guilhermesena1.github.io/_posts/2022-07-19-possibly-the-most-naive-phylogenetic-reconstruction-algorithm.md

 have wings and other similar physical traits, but bats are more closely related to cats than to birds.
-Similarly, mammalian aquatic animals like whales and dolphins are closer to wolves and alpacas than to fish.
+Similarly, mammalian aquatic animals like whales and dolphins are closer to wolves and alpacas than to fish (by "closer" I mean that the speciation event of the most recent common ancestor occurred more recently).
 These are examples of [convergent evolution](https://en.wikipedia.org/wiki/Convergent_evolution), where two species have similar traits not necessarily because they are related by recent common ancestry, but because they are under similar